-In 2018 DRF awarded a grant to the team at the Hospital for Sick Children in Toronto, Canada ('Sick Kids'), who are working on using CRISPR/Cas9 technology to correct duplication mutations for Duchenne.
+In 2019 DRF funded the second year tranche of the grant awarded to the team at the Hospital for Sick Children in Toronto, Canada ('Sick Kids'), who are working on using CRISPR/Cas9 technology to correct duplication mutations for Duchenne.
 Dr Ronald Cohn had already had significant success as the first researcher to correct duplications in human cells in the lab, using CRISPR technology.
 His team have since been working to achieve the same results in mice that have Duchenne duplications, and have so far seen exciting results.